official-inquiries/tools/README.md

   * This is just a note to say that we tested Google Vision on some scanned documents (PDF files whose pages are scans of paper documents, not parsable text) with poor results.

 # Comparison of tools
-## PDFMiner vs. Apache PDFbox
+## PDFMiner vs. Apache PDFbox vs. Poppler
-We have tested PDFMiner and Apache PDFbox on pages from:
+As an example of a comparison, we have tested PDFMiner and Apache PDFbox and Poppler on pages from:
 * The Iraq Inquiry
 * The Senate PSI Report into the Financial Crisis
-* The Leveson Inquiry
 * The Litvinenko Inquiry

-In each case, Apache PDFbox showed advantages over PDFMiner (which was our default tool at the time).
+In each case, Apache PDFbox showed noticeable advantages over PDFMiner (which was our default tool at the time) and some over Poppler.

 As an example, **here is an original page from The Litvinenko Inquiry:**